-SET-BC is very pleased to be hosting Dr. Jennifer Katz on November 16th as she presents her session entitled “Numeracy to Support Diverse Learners”.
-This session will focus on universally designed numeracy instruction for diverse learners and develop numerate ways of thinking.
-During the session participants will learn how to develop goals and design instruction that will help diverse learners to visualize, experience, and think deeply, critically, and creatively about mathematical concepts and skills and their applications across the curriculum and in the real world.
-Assessment practices connected to the new curriculum will also be discussed.
-Cases, sample lessons, and student work samples will be shared from K-12.
+SET-BC was very pleased to have hosted Dr. Jennifer Katz on November 16th as she presented her session entitled “Numeracy to Support Diverse Learners”.
+This session focused on universally designed numeracy instruction for diverse learners and development of numerate ways of thinking.
+During the session participants learned how to develop goals and design instruction that will help diverse learners to visualize, experience, and think deeply, critically, and creatively about mathematical concepts and skills and their applications across the curriculum and in the real world.
+Assessment practices connected to the new curriculum were also be discussed.
+Cases, sample lessons, and student work samples were shared from K-12.

-Dr. Katz’s previous sessions at SET-BC have been very popular – while she is physically presenting at the SET-BC Provincial Centre in Vancouver, the presentation is also being streamed to locations around the province.
+Dr. Katz’s previous sessions at SET-BC have been very popular – while she physically presented at the SET-BC Provincial Centre in Vancouver, the presentation was also streamed to locations around the province.

 About Dr. Katz